• Australia

 Tools for Responsible Gambling

-Remember, responsible gambling involves utilizing these tools and resources to maintain control over your gambling habits and seek help if needed.
-If you or someone you know is struggling with problem gambling, don't hesitate to reach out for support.
+Remember, a responsible gambling service helps you use these tools and resources to maintain control over your gambling habits and seek help if needed.
+If you or someone you know is struggling with problem gambling, don’t hesitate to reach out for support.

 Budgeting and Financial Tools